aaditya-shah1/git-demo/README.md

 # git-demo
-This is the demo for Git and GitHub class.
+This is the demo for Git and GitHub class